Practical Steps, Solid Advice, and Realistic Goals for Better Credit

 Debit Cards

 Debit cards are linked directly to your checking account.
 Every time you make a purchase, the amount is deducted directly from your account.
 Since you’re using your own money, you don’t incur debt, and there’s typically no credit check required.
-However, debit cards don’t help build credit since they don’t involve borrowing money and hence don’t report to the Bureaus.
+However, debit cards don’t help build credit since they don’t involve borrowing money and don’t report to the Bureaus.

 Prepaid Cards

-Prepaid cards allow you to load a certain amount of money onto the card, which you can then use for purchases.
-They are similar to debit cards in that you’re using your own money and there’s no risk of incurring debt.
+Prepaid cards allow you to load a certain amount of money onto the card, which you can use for purchases.
+They are similar to debit cards in that you’re using your own money, and there’s no risk of incurring debt.
 Prepaid cards also typically don’t require a credit check.
 However, like debit cards, they don’t help build your credit score because they don’t involve borrowing money and don’t report to the credit bureaus.

 Credit-Builder Loans